pgraciabernal/kafka_quarkus_simple/README.md

 > It is not necessary to set -f parameter but to ensure the file is executed.

+> Be patient, images content must be downloaded properly.
+This can take a while.

 Chek the output of the command.
 All container has been deployed properly (all of them `Running` and `Started`):

 ![Container Deployment images](./_images/container_deployment.png)